Back to Garden & Landscape

 The severity of the disease depends on many factors: variety of the host plant, age and condition of the plant, and weather conditions during the growing season.

-Powdery mildews are severe in warm, dry climates.
-This is because the fungus does not need the presence of water on the leaf surface for infection to occur.
-However, the relative humidity of the air does need to be high for spore germination.
-Therefore, the disease is common in crowded plantings where air circulation is poor and in damp, shaded areas.
+Powdery mildews are severe in spring and fall due to favorable warm weather (70-80°F).
+The fungus needs both high and low humidity to complete its life cycle.
+High humidity, often present in evenings and early mornings in the spring and fall, allows for spore formation, while low humidity during the day favors spore dispersal.
+Additionally, the fungus does not need the presence of water on the leaf surface for infection to occur.
+The disease is common in crowded plantings where air circulation is poor and in damp, shaded areas.
 Incidence of infection increases as relative humidity rises to 90 percent, but it does not occur when leaf surfaces are wet (e.g., in a rain shower).
 Young, succulent growth usually is more susceptible than older plant tissues.

 About the Fungi